 In order to eliminate the financial barriers and time commitments that often prevent individuals from taking extended microscopy courses, direct access to instruments and expertise are provided free of charge.
-Interested individuals may use this opportunity to determine whether particular techniques suit their future needs or to get needed advice from vendor representatives on any microscope or application.
-This is also an unparalleled chance to compare microscopes from many vendors, which is especially convenient when contemplating a purchase or preparing a grant.
+Designed for the busy researcher, this is an excellent opportunity to determine whether particular techniques suit your future needs or to get needed advice from vendor representatives.

 Yale School of Medicine